Region · Aberdeen & Moray

 Three days covers both halves of the region — the Aberdeenshire coast and the Moray links — with enough time left for Speyside.
 The structure:

 Day one: Royal Aberdeen in the morning — tee off 8am on the Balgownie dunes, finished by noon (£275).
-Murcar Links in the afternoon; it shares the same dune system and sits four minutes' drive from Royal Aberdeen's car park (£95).
-These two courses play the same wind from the same coastal ridge and show the contrast between a formal historic championship club and a working members' course at just over a third of the green fee.
+Murcar Links in the afternoon; it shares the same dune system and sits four minutes' drive from Royal Aberdeen's car park (£115).
+These two courses play the same wind from the same coastal ridge and show the contrast between a formal historic championship club and a working members' course at well under half the green fee.

 Handicap certificates